 This site was crafted by nature after two different mineral hot springs spent thousands of years sending water bubbling down the mountain from over 6,000 feet above sea level.
 When the water cooled, it left behind its carbonate minerals in a jelly-like substance that eventually hardened to give the slope its current staircase shape.

 One of the hot springs spews salty water that’s said to have healing properties.
-Supposedly, it can cure ailments like rheumatism and certain skin conditions.
+Supposedly, it can cure ailments such as rheumatism and certain skin conditions.
 The other spring spurts a sour sediment full of oxide which gives the water its beautiful orange tint.
 The place gets its name from a combination of the Persian words for “gassed water” and the old name of the nearest village, which means “intensity.”

 When the light hits the terraces just right, it makes the puddles glow with the red, orange, and yellow tones found in the underlying rock.
 Reflections from the sky and clouds above will sometimes add swirls of blue and gray to the mix, creating a watercolor palette bursting with rich natural hues.